WSU Cougars senior Kyle Sweet foresees big things from team and receiving corps

 Sweet, a lightly recruited player out of Southern California, also has punted for Washington State.
 He has been thrilled with his choice of WSU and thinks the team could surprise people this year.

-With steady improvement over his first three seasons, it appears that Washington State senior receiver Kyle Sweet could be on the verge of something special his senior season.
+PULLMAN — With steady improvement over his first three seasons, it appears that Washington State senior receiver Kyle Sweet could be on the verge of something special his senior season.

 But after piling up 106 career catches, and also punting the past two seasons (likely the only player in the country to perform that double duty), he is more focused on victories than individual stats.